BarteG45/coding_exercises/README.md

 # code_wars
-Code Wars and other coding exercises solutions
+The aim of this repository is to document my development as a Python programmer - Code Wars and other coding exercises solutions